cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 let params = { space: 100 };
 ```

-We create the transaction `allocateTransaction`, keys, and params objects. `keys` represents all accounts that our `allocate` function will interact with.
-Since the `allocate` function also required space, we created `params` to be used later when invoked the `allocate` function.
+We create the transaction `allocateTransaction`, keys, and params objects. `keys` represents all accounts that the program's `allocate` function will interact with.
+Since the `allocate` function also required space, we created `params` to be used later when invoking the `allocate` function.

 ```javascript
 let allocateStruct = {